 2.4.6.
-Offers
+Offers:

-Offers will be made on Wednesday 1 March 2017 by the child's home authority as per the co-ordinated secondary school scheme with neighbouring authorities.
-Subject to the arrangements of the home authority, parent/carers will be expected to accept the offer within two weeks of the offer being made.
-A further letter reminding parent/carers will be sent before the child is withdrawn from the offer lists.
-As well as the offer from their home authority, parents/carers who registered with Warwickshire Admissions will received an additional letter confirming the child's score, along with the qualifying scores and minimum waiting list scores for each Warwickshire Grammar School.
+Offers will be made on Monday 1st March 2021 by the child's home authority as per the co-ordinated secondary school scheme.
+Subject to the arrangements of the home authority, parents/carers will be expected to accept the offer within two weeks of the offer being made.
+A further letter reminding parents/carers will be sent before the child is withdrawn from the offer lists.
+As well as the offer from their home authority, parents/carers who registered with Warwickshire Admissions will receive an additional letter confirming the child's score, along with the qualifying scores and minimum waiting list scores for each Warwickshire Grammar School.

 2.4.7.
-Appeals
+Appeals:

-The parent/carers of all children refused places will be notified of their right of appeal via their home Admissions Service.
+The parent/carers of all children refused places will be notified of their right of appeal via their home Local Authority.
 Appeals are held before an independent panel.

 2.4.8.
-Admissions above the Published Admission Number (PAN)
+Admissions above the Published Admission Number (PAN):

-Under the Admissions Code (2014), Admission Authorities including Stratford Girls' Grammar School may admit above their PAN.
+Under the Admissions Code (2014), Admissions Authorities including King Edward VI School may admit above their PAN.
 If they do so, they must notify the Local Authority of their intention to do so.
 They may also admit above PAN in-year.

 2.4.9.
-In-Year Fair Access Protocol (IYFAP)
+Fair Access Protocol (FAP):

-Warwickshire Local Authority has developed an IYFAP with Headteachers.
-Stratford Girls' Grammar School has adopted the protocol and its provisions are recognised by the School as Admission Authority and incorporated into these admission arrangements.
+Warwickshire Local Authority has developed a FAP with Headteachers.
+King Edward VI School has adopted the protocol and its provisions are recognised by the School as the Admissions Authority and incorporated into these admission arrangements.

 2.5.
-Information and Important Dates for Parents
+Information and Important Dates for Parents:

-2.5.1.
-During the summer term of 2016 parents/carers of all the children in Year 5 in Warwickshire primary/ junior schools will be issued with a leaflet, relevant to their area, about the process of selection.
-Parents/carers will be asked to register if they want their child to be tested or not.
-Parent/carers of children not attending those schools can contact the Warwickshire Admissions to request that information.

-- 2.5.2.
-Parents/carers whose children have a disability and/or require special resources to sit the Entrance Test must request this in writing to Warwickshire Admissions or the Grammar Schools in Birmingham (depending with whom you are registering for the Entrance Test)by Wednesday 15 June 2016. - 2.5.3.
-The closing date for registering for selection tests for all the selective schools in Warwickshire is Friday 8 July 2016.
+- 2.5.1.
+During the Summer Term of 2020 parents/carers of all the children in Year 5 in Warwickshire primary/junior schools will be issued with a leaflet, relevant to their area, about the process of selection.
+Parents/carers will be asked to register if they want their child to be tested.
+Parents/carers of children not attending those schools can contact Warwickshire Admissions to request that information or visit the Warwickshire Admissions website from Tuesday 5th May 2020. - 2.5.2.
+Parents/carers whose children have a disability and/or require special resources to sit the Entrance Test must complete a supplementary form as well as a registration form and submit these to Warwickshire Admissions or the Grammar Schools in Birmingham (depending with whom you are registering for the Entrance Test) by 11.59pm on Wednesday 10th June 2020. - 2.5.3.
+The closing date for registering for selection tests for all the selective schools in Warwickshire is 11.59pm on Friday 26th June 2020.
 Registration after that date will be considered as late.
-An exception will be made for parent/carers who can provide evidence of a move of address into the priority area by Friday 30 December 2016.
-Late registrations will only be considered after the first round of offers and may not be tested before the offer date. - 2.5.4.
-The test will take place on the morning of Saturday 10 September 2016. - 2.5.5.
-Applications will be made on the home authority's Common Application Forms as part of the co-ordinated process with neighbouring authorities.
-As set out in the Schools Admissions Code (2014), 31 October is the national closing date for secondary applications.
-Applications received after this date will be considered late and will be given a lower priority for places.
-An exception will be made for children moving into the priority area where independent evidence can be provided by Friday 30 December 2016.
+An exception will be made for parents/carers who can provide evidence of a move of address into the priority circle by 11.59pm on Thursday 31st December 2020.
+Late registrations will only be considered after the first round of offers and may not be tested before National Offer Day. - 2.5.4.
+The main testing session will take place on in September 2020. - 2.5.5.
+Applications will be made on the home authority's Common Application Form as part of the co-ordinated process with neighbouring authorities.
+As set out in the Schools Admissions Code (2014), 31st October is the national closing date for secondary applications.
+Applications received after this date will be considered late and will not be processed until after Monday 1st March 2021.
+An exception will be made for children moving into the priority circle where independent evidence can be provided by 11.59pm on Thursday 31st December 2020.